Pernilla-tech/Pernilla-Skeppstedt-testning_typescript-quiz_app/README.md

 ## Open the app

 Enter your playername.
 This is not optional.
 Select difficulty and region.
 This is optional.
-Click at the "Start quiz" button and pick a category.
+Click at the "Start quiz" button
+Pick a category.
 After that the quiz will start in 3 seconds.
 Answer each one of the questions in max 30 seconds per question.
 After each question you will pick a new category.
-When all 9 questions are answered, you will see the total score in the end.
+When all nine questions are answered it shows the total score.

+## Design principes

+I have split up my code, so its easy to find components, enums, utils, interfaces, context etc.
+For example I have the API integration in one place, i have components in one folder, and every component has its own folder there the test, and styling who belongs to the component also is placed.

+I used styled components for styling the components, because I think its easy to work with and the codes get cleaner without a lot of classnames.

+## Testning

+I have worked with TDD and BDD test.
+For the BDD test I used Cypress because i never used it before and wanted to try it out and learn more about it.

+For the components and functions I wanted to test I used unit test.

+Stategy: Tried to cover the requirements of the assignement.

 # Getting Started with Create React App